 |Costa Rica Dome||Year-round|

-The Prairie, Barkley and Nitinat Canyons: June through September, annually
+The Prairie, Barkley and Nitinat Canyons: June through September

 |Eastern Gulf of Mexico||Year-round|